xgfone/go-tools/README.md

-function     | Call a function dynamically. io2          | **Removed from `0.31`.** Please use the standard library of `io`. lifecycle    | The manager of the lifecycle of some apps in a program. log/handler  | The logger handler, such as `TimedRotatingFile` like `logging.handlers.TimedRotatingFileHandler` in Python. method       | Call the method of a type dynamically. nets         | Some helper about net.
+function     | Call a function dynamically. io2          | **Removed from `0.31`.** Please use the standard library of `io`. lifecycle    | The manager of the lifecycle of some apps in a program. lifecycle/server | Manage the lifecycle of the whole program, such as, `RunForever` and `Shutdown`. log/handler  | The logger handler, such as `TimedRotatingFile` like `logging.handlers.TimedRotatingFileHandler` in Python. method       | Call the method of a type dynamically. nets         | Some helper about net.